 In addition to its family-friendly beaches, Tenby also has a host of tours and experiences to book:

-If you want to explore the Isle of Skye, you can book a range of tours and experiences in Portree:
+Visitors wanting to explore the Isle of Skye can book a range of tours and experiences in Portree:

 Popular with windsurfers, golfers and bathers, the characterful seaside resort of Elie and Earlsferry in the East Neuk of Fife is one of many harbour villages in the region.
 With reliable surf along the coast and five golden sandy beaches to pick from, it provides a taste of the traditional British seaside.
-The village is home to numerous historic buildings, several dating back to the 17th century, while the golf fans amongst you can test your skills on two courses, or venture to the renowned St Andrews Links course just 30 minutes to the North.
-Explore this vast stretch of coast via the Fife Coastal Path or take to the seas as the region is known for its wildlife, including the chance to spot bottle-nose dolphins.
+The village is home to numerous historic buildings, several dating back to the 17th century, while golf fans can test their skills on two courses, or venture to the renowned St Andrews Links course just 30 minutes to the North.
+Outdoor adventurers can explore this vast stretch of coast via the Fife Coastal Path or take to the seas as the region is known for its wildlife, including the chance to spot bottle-nose dolphins.

-If you’re planning a visit to Elie and Earlsferry, you can supplement the striking views by booking a number of different experiences:
+Those visiting Elie and Earlsferry can supplement the striking views by booking a number of different experiences:

 - Elie Sea Safari costs £30 for adults and £20 for children under 16.